DataDog/datadog-agent/docs/dev/checks/README.md

 Every check has its own YAML configuration file.
 The file has one mandatory key, `instances` and one optional, `init_config`.

+Note: If you want to run the custom check inside your development workspace (github.com/DataDog/datadog-agent), you need to put `MyCheck.yaml` and `MyCheck.py` inside `dev/dist` folder located at the root of the datadog-agent repository.

 ### init_config

 This section contains any global configuration options for the check, i.e. any